caramortati/C2-Beaconing-Wireshark/README.md

 - Documented all findings and observed Indicators of Attack (IoAs)
 - Analyzed traffic patterns to understand attacker behavior
 - Recommended improved monitoring and detection strategies
-- Mature SOCs prioritize IoAs AS  prevent escalation, and then enrich with IoC
+- Mature SOCs prioritize IoAs as they help prevent escalation, and then enrich with IoC

 ### 6.2 Containment, Eradication, and Recovery
 Although this project was conducted in a simulated environment, the following actions would be recommended in a real-world scenario: